-Health and Safety Services (HSS): HSS is the central service Department whose primary purpose is to advise and support the University and its Colleges, Schools and Departments in most areas of health and safety to enable the continuation of work whilst complying with the law and promoting good health and safety standards.
+Health and Safety (H&S): Is the central service whose primary purpose is to advise and support the University and its Colleges, Schools and Services in most areas of health and safety to enable the continuation of work whilst complying with the law and promoting good health and safety standards.

-Deans of College / Heads of Departments: Both the University's Health and Safety Policy and health and safety legislation in general delegate a high level of responsibility to those deemed to be in control, particularly those in senior positions.
-Deans of College and Heads of Department are responsible for the day to day management of health and safety in their College / Department.
-This includes responsibility for planning, implementing, monitoring and reviewing measures to assess and control risks from College / Department activities.
+Heads of College / Directors of Services: Both the University's Health and Safety Policy and health and safety legislation in general delegate a high level of responsibility to those deemed to be in control, particularly those in senior positions.
+Heads of College and Directors of Services are responsible for the day to day management of health and safety in their College / Service.
+This includes responsibility for planning, implementing, monitoring and reviewing measures to assess and control risks from College / Service activities.
 Adequate resources should also be allocated as necessary.

+Key:

-Key: - · - · · Safety Executive Task Group reporting line - · · · · Consultative and Advisory Committee reporting line - · · · · Direct Managerial reporting line - · · · · Provides a report to the Health & Safety Committee - · · · · Provision of advice and support by Health & Safety Services
+- ---- Health, Safety & Emergency Management Committee reporting line - .....
+Consultative and Advisory Committee reporting line - Direct Managerial reporting line - -··- Provides a report to the Executive - Provision of advice and support by Health & Safety